CAPLTER/caplter-research-protocols/SRBP/SRBP_BirdPointCount_Protocol.md

 * Approach the plot as quietly as possible to minimize disturbance to the birds present.

-* At the bottom of your datasheet, make note of any bird species flushed by your approach in case they do not return during the count, as well as any bird species seen or heard before and/or after the count.
+* At the bottom of your datasheet, make a note of any bird species flushed by your approach in case they do not return during the count, as well as any bird species seen or heard before and/or after the count.
 After your count, if these species have not been recorded during the 15-minute survey, record these species in the _"Notable additional bird species"_ section.
 Bird species recorded under this section are species NOT observed during the count but observed while at the site.

 * Stand quietly at the bird point for 5 minutes before starting the count.
 This is essential to allow any disturbance caused by the approach to settle down.

-* Use this 5-minute settle-down time to fill out the information at the top of the datasheet, set up the noise meter, and find your distance brackets (5m, 10m, 20m, 40m) with a range finder.
+* Use this 5-minute settle-down time to fill out the information at the top of the datasheet, and find your distance brackets (5m, 10m, 20m, 40m) with a range finder.

 * Record the _"Site condition"_ section of the datasheet any unusual circumstances around the plot, such as construction activity or flooding, or anything you noticed that has changed since your last visit.
 Also note presence of water (or absence of it) at sites where water is typically present such as at riparian sites or absent such as desert sites.